mridhultp/Housing-construction-expense-analysis/README.md

 **🔷 6.
 Conclusion**

+This dashboard really helped me stay in control of my brothers home construction budget.
+It gave me clarity on where my money is going and helped me make informed decisions.
+I believe anyone building a house can benefit from something like this to avoid surprises.

 This dashboard is a powerful and interactive tool that brings visibility, control, and insight to the complex financial side of house construction.
 With effective use of DAX calculations, visual storytelling, and drillthrough-enabled insights, it:

 - Simplifies budget tracking
 - Enhances accountability for every rupee spent
 - Supports future planning through forecasting